Context Engineering: The Real Skill Behind AI Productivity

 - What this module does and why it exists

-- Key patterns and conventions used here
+- The key patterns and conventions used here

 - Dependencies and relationships to other modules